 It is essential to get a job offer as the employer must begin the application process and receives the work permit.

-When the Norwegian authorities issue the work permit, the skilled worker can apply for a work visa in his/her home country and move to Norway.
+When the Norwegian authorities issue the work permit, the skilled worker can apply for a work visa in his/her home country and immigrate to Norway as a skilled worker.

 The application process is explained in the work visa article, and you can find it on the right sidebar.